Liqwid-Labs/LiqwidDAO-Constitution/README.md

 The above ratified version shall be held as master operating document for LiqwidDAO.
 Any divergent code in this repo or a fork is provisional until ratified.

-Document based substantially on: https://github.com/lexDAO/LexDAO-Constitution
+Document based substantially on: https://github.com/lexDAO/LexDAO-Constitution and https://github.com/ADAOcommunity/ADAO-Constitution